-A typical Heap View window with its parts labeled appears in Figure 4-24, page 111.
+A typical Heap View window with its parts labeled appears in Figure 5-24, page 108.

-Figure 4-24 Heap View Window
+Figure 5-24 Heap View Window

-The major features of a Heap View window are as follows:
+The following list describes the major features of a Heap View window:

-Map key Appears at the top of the heap map area to identify

-blocks by color.
-The actual colors depend on your color
+- Map key: appears at the top of the heap map area to identify blocks by color.
+The actual colors depend on your color scheme. - Heap map: shows heap memory as a continuous, wrapping, horizontal rectangle.

-scheme.

-Heap map Shows heap memory as a continuous, wrapping,

-horizontal rectangle.
 The memory addresses begin at the upper left corner and progress from left to right, row by row.
 The rectangle is broken up into color-coded segments according to memory use status.
 Clicking a highlighted area in the heap map identifies the type of problem, the memory address where it occurred, its size in the event list area, and the associated call stack in the call stack display area.

-Note in Figure 4-24, page 111, that there are only a few problems in the memory at the lower addresses and many more at the higher addresses.
+Note in Figure 5-24, page 108, that there are only a few problems in the memory at the lower addresses and many more at the higher addresses.

-Memory event indicators

-The events appear color-coded in the scroll bar.
-Clicking an indicator with the middle button scrolls the display to the selected problem.
+- Memory event indicators: the events appear color-coded in the scroll bar.
+Clicking an indicator with the middle button scrolls the display to the selected problem. - Search field: provides two functions: - If you enter a memory address in the field, the corresponding position will be highlighted in the heap map.

-Search field

-Provides two functions:

-- If you enter a memory address in the field, the corresponding position will be highlighted in the heap map.
 If there was a problem at that location, it will be identified in the event list area.
-If there is no problem, the event list area displays the address at the beginning of the memory block and its size. - If you hold down the left mouse button and position the cursor in the heap map, the corresponding address will display in the Search field.
+If there is no problem, the event list area displays the address at the beginning of the memory block and its size. - If you hold down the left mouse button and position the cursor in the heap map, the corresponding address will display in the Search field. - Event list area: displays the events occurring in the selected block.

-Event list area

-Displays the events occurring in the selected block.
 If only one event was received at the given address, its address is shown by default.
-If more than one event is shown, double-clicking an event will display its corresponding call stack.

-Call stack area

-Displays the call stack corresponding to the event highlighted in the event list area.

-Malloc Errors button

-Causes malloc errors and their addresses to display in the event list area.
-You can then enter the address of the malloc error in the Search field and press the Enter key to see the error's malloc information and its associated call stack.
+If more than one event is shown, double-clicking an event will display its corresponding call stack. - Call stack area: displays the call stack corresponding to the event highlighted in the event list area. - Malloc Errors button: causes malloc errors and their addresses to display in the event list area.
+You can then enter the address of the malloc error in the Search field and press the Enter key to see the error's malloc information and its associated call stack. - Zoom in button: an upward-pointing arrow, it redisplays the heap area at twice the current size of the display.
+If you reach the limit, an error message displays. - Zoom out button: a downward-pointing arrow, it redisplays the heap area at half the current size (to a limit of one pixel per byte).

-Zoom in button

-An upward-pointing arrow, it redisplays the heap area at twice the current size of the display.
-If you reach the limit, an error message displays.

-Zoom out button

-A downward-pointing arrow, it redisplays the heap area at half the current size (to a limit of one pixel per byte).
 If you reach the limit, an error message displays.